- Print

 We recommend utilizing a unique installation key for this deployment, specifically with a syslog

-tag.
+Tag.
 This allows for a level of delineation within D&R rules and outputs via tags.

 Step 2: Create an Adapter config file